manala/manala/docs/overview.md

 ## Share your templates with your colleagues

 As previously stated, recipes are meant to be distributed.
-Github is of course the right place to host your recipes!
+GitHub is of course the right place to host your recipes!

-So, push your recipe to Github and don't forget to update your manala manifest (`.manala.yaml`) in the projects that consume your recipe:
+So, push your recipe to GitHub and don't forget to update your manala manifest (`.manala.yaml`) in the projects that consume your recipe:

 ```diff
 manala: